- 22F-;Ex.class 1;;Introduction to programming and numerical analysis

 - The teaching assistants and/or the lecturer control the feedback.

 - The assignments can be written individually or by groups of maximum three students.
-The peer feedback must be written individually.
+The peer feedback is group-to-group and must be substantive (suggest improvements, solve or spot errors).

-- The plagiarism rules must be complied and please be aware of the rules for co-written assignments.
+- The plagiarism rules and the rules for co-written assignments must be complied.

 - The assignments and the peer feedback must be written in English.